ZaneElias/AERO_ELITE/replit.md

 # AeroElite Designer - AI Aircraft Model Generator

 ## Overview
 AeroElite Designer is a professional web application that generates 3D aircraft models from text prompts using AI.
 Users describe their desired aircraft, and the AI intelligently selects the best matching model from a curated library of 12 aircraft types, displaying it in an interactive 3D viewer.
+Users can save models to a persistent gallery and export them in multiple 3D formats.

 ## Tech Stack
 - **Frontend**: React, TypeScript, Tailwind CSS, shadcn/ui